 “The latest news of the world is haunted by the politics of fear.
 But this won’t motivate to any good end, because humans thrive only when we believe in ourselves.
-Clearly the environmentalist sales pitch has this same problem, and I propose that it’s our knowing what it means to be human in the Natural world, not our fear for the loss of ecosystem services, that will save the ‘mother tree’.” — from Darwin, Dogen, and the Extremophile Choice
+Clearly the current environmentalist narrative has this same problem, and I propose that it’s our knowing what it means to be human in the Natural world, not our fear for the loss of ecosystem services, that will save the ‘mother tree’.” — from Darwin, Dogen, and the Extremophile Choice

 The Extremophile Choice is a philosophy of Humans and Nature that goes a step beyond the school of thought known as ‘environmentalism’.
 Insofar as environmentalism assumes human beings are part of the ecological totality of co-adapted species, it locks us into a false understanding of our relationship to the Natural world.
 This conclusion follows logically from a somewhat technical evo-ecological hypothesis which, simply stated, says the evolutionary dynamics of technological systems and ecological systems are two essentially immiscible creative forces.